 The numbers make a clear case.
 Walking pads trade top speed and belt length for dramatic gains in portability, noise, and space efficiency.
 Neither type is objectively better — the right pick depends entirely on how you plan to use it.

-Walking PadBelt Size Max Speed Weight Limit Rating PriceAction
+Walking PadBelt Size Max Speed Weight Limit PriceAction

 GoPlus 2-in-1 Folding Treadmill